View of the docks and church of St. Nicholas. Notice how close the water's edge is to the church.

 Who lived at The Monro?

-The wealthiest merchant and shipowner of his generation John Bolton (1756 1837) used to look out of his front door to the docks beyond and watch his ships sailing into the old Liverpool dock.
+The wealthiest merchant and shipowner of his generation, we would look out of his front door to the docks beyond and watch his ships sailing into the old Liverpool dock.

 John Bolton lived at The Monro when it was a merchants home.
 He fought the last dual with pistols - and won at Otterspool.

-Duke Street by the turn of century had been transformed into a bustling area serving the shipping industry.
-The merchants moved fuerther out to Toxteth and Everton.
+By the turn of the century, Duke Street had been transformed into a bustling area which served the shipping industry.

 Duke Street had several public houses and beer houses.
-Beer houses sold beer and could be set up in your front room while public houses were for the sale of spirits as well as beer, with or without overnight rooms.
+Beer houses sold, well, beer, and could be set up in your front room.
+Public houses sold spirits as well as beer, with or without overnight rooms.

 The M.V, Monro launched in 1817